 - motion sensitivity (distance and size of the motion)

 - blind time (up to 5 min)

-Thanks to these parameters your sensor will only report then predefined thresholds had been reached.
+Thanks to these parameters your sensor will only report when predefined thresholds had been reached.
 On top of that, you can set the operating modes to work at night or day increasing the battery life of the device.

 To keep track of the daylight, there is a luminosity sensor included.
-There are options to calibrate the light levels responsible for setting operational modes BRIGHT, NIGHT, TWILIGHT.
+There are options to calibrate the light levels responsible for setting operational modes BRIGHT, NIGHT, and TWILIGHT.
 This data can be used to trigger other products as well!

 As usual, Shelly delivers in that department.
 I had said that before and say this again.
-Shelly knows how to combine interfaces for everyone satisfaction.
-Full cloud connectivity is available while using the app, while extra protocols like MQTT, CoAP, and REST are configurable via web GUI for anyone looking to direct the devices via local network.
+Shelly knows how to combine interfaces for everyone’s satisfaction.
+Full cloud connectivity is available while using the app, while extra protocols like MQTT, CoAP, and REST are configurable via web GUI for anyone looking to direct the devices via the local network.

 All this is available by default.
 There is no need to hack the device open and flash custom firmware.
 It’s an approach I wish others would follow and the reason I like ZigBee devices as they also don’t require hacking.

-The default control protocol is Shelly Cloud plus REST API that triggers HTTP tasks.
+The default control protocol is Shelly Cloud plus REST API which triggers HTTP tasks.
 I remember this function on Shelly 1, but now you can make multiple API calls per trigger.
 It’s a great option to keep the device compatible with Shelly Cloud (and therefore with Alexa and Google Home) and be able to trigger Home Assistant or NodeRED.
-It means that you could send information about the movement to several devices at once instead processing it on another server.
+It means that you could send information about the movement to several devices at once instead of processing it on another server.

 If the cloud isn’t enough and you would like to have strict LAN control, using a web interface allows you to play with REST MQTT and CoAP.
 It looks like Shelly Motion remains present in the Cloud while MQTT is enabled, so this is a big step up from Shelly 1.